LucasHahne/PCF-MDA-Background-Control/README.md

 # PCF to Change the background of a in a Model Driven App
 ## What can be done ##
 The problem I was facing is the opportunity to change the background in fields in a model driven app.
 Unfortunately, there is no easy way of doing that rather than implementing a PCF.
 The PCF in this solution allows to update the background color of a **text** field.
-Currently only the **Single Line Textfield**, **Whole Number** and **Decimal Number** is supported.
 Each one has it's own solution.

 ## Additions ##
-- You won't be able to adjust the color for multiline fields or text areas.
-This is the next step to implement and yet to come.
 - Decimal fields have change buttons in the right end set to 0.5 to increase or decrease.
 No other steps are currently supported.

 ## Availability ##